Lightning overpower Islanders

 Tampa Bay passed the Islanders for the league in goals with 100, one ahead of New York.

 NOTES: Lightning D Braydon Coburn missed a second straight game with a lower-body injury, with RW J.T.
 Brown and D Jamie McBain as healthy scratches. ...
 The Islanders had D Dennis Seidenberg and D Thomas Hickey as healthy scratches. ...
-The Lightning continue a four-game homestand on Thursday against the Colorado Avalanche, while the Islanders continue a four-game road trip on Thursday at the Pittsburgh Penguins.
+The Lightning continue a four-game homestand on Thursday against the Colorado Avalanche. ...
+The Islanders continue a four-game road trip Thursday at the Pittsburgh Penguins.